 Please check in Advanced Ads > Settings > AdSense, if the publisher ID added correctly.

-AdSense can take up to 48 hours until it shows on new websites and with new accounts.
-It might take AdSense even longer if they review your site manually first.
 When there is problematic or too little content on the site, they might not show ads at all until there is more valid content.
 Unfortunately, they don’t let you know the details about a rejection.

 If you would like me to check if the AdSense integration is technically correct then please create a new ticket here.
 Please include information about your setup and where you expect ads to show up.

 With responsive ad units, including automatically resized Matched Content, In-article, and In-feed ads, AdSense isn’t always able to determine the available space.
 This is an AdSense problem you can address with different solutions.
 One is to set ad sizes manually as described here.